aleena-jaison/HTML-Form/README.md

 # HTML Registration Form

 This is a simple, fully functional registration form built with HTML, CSS, and JavaScript.
-The form allows users to input their name, email, and password, select their country, choose a gender, and opt into a newsletter subscription.
-Upon submission, a thank-you message is displayed instead of the form.
+The form allows users to input their name, email, and password, select their country, choose a gender, and opt into a getting the response back.
+Upon submission, a thank-you message is displayed.

 ## Features